-During the early 19th century Grahamstown enjoyed rapid growth due to the influx of English immigrants, becoming second only to Cape Town in size and importance in the Cape Colony.
+During the early 19th century Makhanda enjoyed rapid growth due to the influx of English immigrants, becoming second only to Cape Town in size and importance in the Cape Colony.
 Today, the city is a cultural and political center, home to an annual July Arts Festival and the Settlers Monument and Conference Center, dedicated to freedom of the press and building a civil society.

 Rhodes University was founded in 1904.
 An historically white university, Rhodes is home to over 6,000 students of different ethnic backgrounds, hosting a large number of students from other African countries.

 The university's small size is an advantage for students; the warmth and friendliness of the campus make developing friendships easy, while the ratio of one lecturer for every 15 students ensures close contact with faculty.